RobbingSpree/HLMSH-Novel/plans and schemes/new chapter plans.md

 Commit to doing fake crime

 **Timeline**
-Time skip from prev:
+Time skip from prev: a few horus
-Starts:
+Starts: 3am Monday
-Finishes:
+Finishes: 4am Monday

 |              | Brun is                          | Fel is   | Debug is  |
 | ------------ | -------------------------------- | -------- | --------- |